Race Car Chickens

 By now, most folks have heard of “Pastured Poultry.”
 This phrase, popularized by Joel Salatin and others, means that the birds were actually raised with their feet on the grass from the time they were old enough to stand the elements (about 2-3 weeks old) until harvest.
 That’s about 30-40 days on the grass.
 It’s not that long, but in that time, the chicken gains about five pounds.
 That means about 90% of its growth occurs on the pasture.

-In Joel’s model, the chickens are raised in movable pens, about ten feet by twelve feet, partly covered with aluminum and partly with poultry wire.
+Following Joel’s model, our chickens are raised in movable pens, about ten feet by twelve feet, partly covered with aluminum and partly with poultry wire.
 These pens hold up to 90 chickens each.
 They get moved one pen-length every single day with a special pen dolly that rolls under the back end of the pen while the operator pulls on the front end.
 This way the pathogens and manure never build up, and the birds have fresh grass every morning.

 What about Day-Range?

 There is some debate over the best way to raise a pastured chicken.
 Many people have scrapped Joel Salatin’s model and tried a sort of “day-range” model, which is an attempt to reduce labor.
 The idea of day-range is that the chickens have a permanent or infrequently-moved house with some form of mobile paddock.
 Some growers will move the feeders around each day to get the chickens to migrate to different areas of the paddock.
 Others set up small paddocks of electrinet each day for the chickens to range in.

 Many of these models seem to work from this standpoint: they significantly reduce production labor when compared to the pen model, and they produce a fat, low-stress chicken that has the nutrition and flavor of a pastured bird.